 Walking is the foundation of traditional towns.
 The attractive placement of homes, stores and workplaces is wholly dependent on people’s ability to walk safely and enjoyably where they need to go.
-Walkable and Livable Communities Institute, a non-profit founded by Dan Burden, is the nation’s foremost advocate of walkable communities.
-Burden’s website is a mother lode of information, ideas, and tools to help make your community a great place to walk.
+Walkable and Livable Communities Institute is the nation’s foremost advocate of walkable communities.
+Its website is a mother lode of information, ideas, and tools to help make your community a great place to walk.

 The Sierra Club has one of the nation's most comprehensive websites on sprawl, including reports, publications, and links to more than 150 websites relating to some aspect of sprawl, including:

 - Bicycling and Walking

 - Livable Communities